Variation of share class rights is allowed by passing a special resolution for limited company.

 Objection to variation of shares rights

-If the shareholders of not less than 15% of the aggregate of the issued shares of the class in question, disregarding any treasury shares in the class, did not consent to the variation of the class right, they are entitled to apply to the court to cancel the variation.
+If your shareholders of not less than 15% of the aggregate of the issued shares of the class in question, disregarding any treasury shares in the class, did not consent to the variation of the class right, they are entitled to apply to the court to cancel the variation.

 They must make the application no later than 21 days after the consent was given, or the resolution passed.
 The court may confirm or cancel the variation and your company must deliver a copy of the court order to Companies House no more than 15 days after it is made.